 When applicable, the Minnesota ban is generally three years from the date of conviction.
 On the other hand, when applicable the federal ban is a lifetime ban, unless civil rights have been restored.

 Which applies?
-Here you can read our in-depth discussion of: Felony doesn’t always impair Minnesota gun rights.
+Here you can read our in-depth discussion of: Restoring Gun Rights After a Domestic Misdemeanor in Minnesota.

 The maximum penalty for gun possession by a person with a felony “crime of violence” conviction, is fifteen years.
-And for most other ineligible person in possession of a gun cases the maximum is one year.
+And for most other ineligible person in possession of a gun cases the maximum is one year (Gross Misdemeanor).
 Minn.
 Stat. §624.713, subd.
 2. But judges almost never sentence to the maximum.

 The maximum does matter though.
 Because probation can’t normally be longer than the statutory maximum.
 And the difference between a felony and a gross misdemeanor matters when it comes to a criminal record.